Immigrant Access to Abortion

 Interfering in Immigrants’ Access to Safe, Legal Abortion

-The administration's policy to interfere in immigrants’ access to safe, legal abortion affects the hundreds of pregnant, undocumented immigrant women who are in ORR’s custody every year.
-These women, who are age 17 or younger, are often alone and facing language and cultural barriers.
+The administration's policy to interfere in immigrants’ access to safe, legal abortion affected the hundreds of pregnant, undocumented immigrant women who are in ORR’s custody every year.
+These immigrants, who are age 17 or younger, are often alone and facing language and cultural barriers.

 Background on the Office of Refugee Resettlement's Interference With Access to Abortion

-Former ORR Director Scott Lloyd helped create the policy — which gives the refugee office director final say in whether young immigrant women can access safe, legal abortion.
-He is the one who gets to decide.Tracking Trump: Scott Lloyd
+Former ORR Director Scott Lloyd helped create the policy that gave the person in his position final say in whether young immigrant women can access safe, legal abortion.
+He was the one who got to decide.Tracking Trump: Scott Lloyd

 In one of many such cases, the ACLU sued the ORR in October 2017 for unconstitutionally blocking a young undocumented woman in its custody from access to abortion and violating the constitutional right to abortion.
 The policy has been fiercely defended by Secretary of HHS Alex Azar and former Attorney General Jeff Sessions — even though it’s clearly unconstitutional and therefore illegal.The Hill